 Speaking of work, the Nitro 5 Spin is a capable business companion as well.
 The keyboard is pretty solid for typing and the big touchpad provides precise and comfortable operations.
 A fingerprint is included as an additional security feature.
 Moreover, the chassis fits the standard storage options – an M.2 SSD for speedy load times and a 2.5-inch HDD for all of your movies, games, documents and music.

 With all being said, we still have two complaints – one small and one potentially a deal-breaker for some users.
 Firstly, the lack of indentation on the front lip of the base and overly tightened hinges make it hard to open.
 Secondly, the lack of upgradeable RAM will keep power users steer away from the Nitro 5.
-Also, Acer doesn’t seem to offer variants with more than 8GB of DDR4-2400 RAM.
-This should still be enough for general web browsing, multimedia and even gaming but if you tend to keep plenty of Chrome tabs opened while working with Photoshop, you might easily run out of memory.
+This should still be enough for general web browsing, multimedia and even gaming but if you tend to keep plenty of Chrome tabs opened while working with Photoshop, for example, you may easily run out of memory.

 In any case, the Nitro 5 Spin should be on the top of your list when looking for a balanced convertible capable of more than one thing.
 And even if you are not looking for a 15-inch convertible, the rest of the features will surely change your mind.